Astretic/Archive-of-various-ReShade-shaders/README.md

 # Archive of Various Reshade Shaders
 A set of effects used for [Reshade](https://reshade.me).

-Some of these shaders are from the [official reshade shader library](https://github.com/crosire/reshade-shaders), most of them just come from somewhere, whoever really knows where.
+Some of these shaders are from the [official reshade shader library](https://github.com/crosire/reshade-shaders), most of them just come from elsewhere, whoever really knows where.

 ### Prerequisites
 You should have [Reshade](https://reshade.me) (preferably the latest) and reshade.fxh inside the `reshade-shaders\shaders` folder